clementroume/holbertonschool-web_front_end/developer_tools/README.md

 ## Description

-This project involves analyzing the website [DevTools Example](https://dev-tools.hbtn.info/) using browser developer tools.
-The objective is to explore various aspects of web development, including inspecting elements, changing styles, running JavaScript snippets, and more.
+This project focuses on leveraging browser **Developer Tools** to analyze and manipulate web pages.
+By working through a series of tasks, you will learn how to inspect HTML, modify CSS, run JavaScript snippets, debug, and optimize page performance.
+The project includes exploring features such as auditing, network insights, performance analysis, and accessibility checks, providing valuable skills for web development.

 ---